 I cannot overemphasize this point: spellcheck is not good enough.

 Not by a long shot, and for many, many reasons.
 Yes, you should still use it.
 But you shouldn't rely on it to do the whole job for you.
 Spellcheck is a good friend who will let you down at the worst possible moment.

 For one thing, spellcheck doesn't pick up words spelled correctly but in the wrong context.
 (My favorite example of the inadequacy of spellcheck: it doesn't know the difference between faces and feces.)

-For another, spellcheck might not recognize common punctuation errors, or distinguish between homonyms like “there,” “their” and “they’re.”
+For another, spellcheck might not recognize common punctuation errors, or distinguish between homonyms like "there," "their" and "they're."
 (I was once at a senior exhibition where a student had used the wrong spelling of the same word three consecutive times, all in huge display type.
-The design was good, but it was hard to take the student seriously after that.)
+The design was good, but the perception of the work as sloppy was hard to overcome.)

 And for a fourth and final reason to distrust spellcheck: you've almost certainly got some text somewhere in your book that's non-editable.
 This includes text that's been converted to outlines, rasterized, or simply hand-drawn—all of which render spellcheck completely and utterly useless.

 Stop, stop!
 Put down your pitchforks.
 There's nothing wrong with Helvetica.
 It is a great typeface and well-deserving of its revered reputation.
 Let us all give thanks to our benevolent Swiss gods for Helvetica, our mighty salvation.
 Now go home, angry designer mob.

 I'm not saying Helvetica is a bad typeface.
 It isn't at all.
 But I'd consider it progress if fewer students relied on it so heavily.